ubernostrum/django-registration/docs/faq.rst

     <model-workflow>`, a `custom admin action
     <http://docs.djangoproject.com/en/stable/ref/contrib/admin/actions/>`_
-    is provided for this; in the admin for the :class:`~registration.models.RegistrationProfile` model, simply
+    is provided for this; in the admin for the :class:`~registration.models.RegistrationProfile` model, click the
-    click the checkbox for the user(s) you'd like to re-send the email for, then select the "Re-send activation emails" action.
+    checkbox for the user(s) you'd like to re-send the email for, then select the "Re-send activation emails" action.

 **How do I manually activate a user?**